 Evaluation of Progress

 Students must meet with their Supervisory Committee at least once each term.
-The Supervisory Committee and course instructors prepare a brief student evaluation in December and a detailed evaluation in April to submit to the Anthropology Graduate Studies Committee (AGSC).
+The Supervisory Committee and course instructors prepare a detailed evaluation in April to submit to the Anthropology Graduate Studies Committee (AGSC).
 If in the considered opinion of the Supervisory Committee and the AGSC, a student does not make satisfactory progress, they may be required by the Department to withdraw.
 The AGSC notifies students and their Supervisory Committee of their status in the program each May.